tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:ReportConcept](https://rs.tdwg.org/bdqffdq/terms/ReportConcept)
 - Preferred Label: Report Concept
-- Definition: A concept concerning data quality expressed in a data quality report.
+- Definition: A concept concerning data quality expressed in a DataQualityReport.
-- Comments: Category of concepts forming the Report layer of the fitness for use framework.
+- Comments: Category of concepts forming the Report layer of the fitness for use framework (see Figure 3 in Veiga et al., 2017).
 - View in: [term-list](../list/bdqffdq/index.md#ReportConcept)

 ********************